Aquagenic pruritus: Treatment

-Beta-Alanine, a nonessential amino acid and freely available as a nutritional supplement in many countries, has been found to suppress or significantly reduce the symptoms in many cases.
+Beta-alanine, a nonessential amino acid and freely available as a nutritional supplement in many countries, has been found to suppress or significantly reduce the symptoms in many cases.
 Anecdotal evidence indicates that it is commonly consumed in doses of 750 mg to 2 grams before water contact.
 A study found that a dose of 2 grams twice per day led to a "dramatic and sustained improvement" of symptoms in a 13-year-old male patient, allowing him to comfortably shower, exercise, and swim.

 Other treatment is usually focused on topical itch management.
 This can be effected by the application of hot water at the end of a bath or shower, antipruritic lotions or creams such as lotion containing capsaicin, using phototherapy, or the application of hot or cold packs to the skin after water contact.
 Paradoxically, hot baths or showers help many patients, possibly because heat causes mast cells in the skin to release their supply of histamine and to remain depleted for up to 24 hours afterward.

-H1 and H2 blockers, such as loratadine, doxepin, or cimetidine, have historically been the first line of pharmacological treatment, but not all sufferers find relief with these medications.
+H1 and H2 blockers, such as loratadine, doxepin, or cimetidine, have historically been the first line of pharmacological treatment, but not all people find relief with these medications.
 When antihistamines do work, loratadine seems to be the most effective for mild cases and doxepin most effective for more severe cases.

 Naltrexone, hydrocortisone, or propranolol may relieve itching for some people.

-Sertraline or other Selective serotonin reuptake inhibitors (SSRIs) is also a line of treatment.
+Sertraline or other selective serotonin reuptake inhibitors (SSRIs) is also a line of treatment.